0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 02.md

 		- `npm i react-router-dom`
 - then to structure our project we will create a folder named *pages* inside *src*
 - to organize better our project, we will create a file to have all our routes called *Router.tsx*
-- components like *ThemeProvider* or *BrowserRouter* are components that doesn't provide us nothing in the UI but are components that provide us with contexts that are used by our visual components
+- components like *ThemeProvider* or *BrowserRouter* are components that doesn't provide us nothing in the UI but are components that provide us with contexts that are used by our visual components (context providers)

 `Routes Layout`
 - we create a new folder called *layouts* inside the *src* folder